 NOTE TO NEGOTIATORS: The Department seeks advice from negotiators on how to ensure continuous improvement and rigorous outcomes, while at the same time avoiding one-size-fits-all solutions that fail to appropriately account for differences in institutional mission, occupational pathways, or the accountability that students have for their own success.
 The Department seeks to ensure that it, and NACIQI, does not violate the statutory prohibitions on dictating student achievement standards, while at the same time requiring institutions to achieve strong outcomes.

-(g) Requires institutions that offer distance education or correspondence education to have processes in place through which the institution establishes that the student who registers in a distance education or correspondence education course or program is the same student who participates in and completes the course or program and receives the academic credit.
+(g) Requires institutions to have processes in place through which the institution establishes that the student who registers in any course, including a distance education or correspondence courses or program, is the same student who participates in and completes the course or program and receives the academic credit.
 The agency meets this requirement if it—

-(1) Requires institutions to verify the identity of a student who participates in class or coursework by using, at the option of the institution, methods such as—
+(1) Requires institutions to verify the identity of a student who participates in classes, takes exams, or submits assignments by using, at the option of the institution, methods such as -

-(i) A secure login and pass code;
+(i) A secure login and pass code or electronic badging systems;

+(ii) Photo identification issued by a State or Federal agency, a foreign government, or the institution;

-(ii) Proctored examinations; and
+(iii) Proctored examinations; or

-(iii) New or other technologies and practices that are effective in verifying student identity; and
+(iv) New or other technologies and practices that are effective in verifying student identity; and